-Let's look on how this work in practice: usually the first process (main process/master process) starts, it does, for example, listen, then it spawns some set of processes as workers, each of whom can accept on the same socket and waits for incoming connections.
-As soon as an incoming connection appears, one of the processes is occupied — it receives this connection, processes it from beginning to the end, closes the socket, and is again ready to fulfill the next request.
-Variations are possible — the process can be generated for each incoming connection or they are all started in advance, etc. This may affect the performance characteristics, but now it is not so important for us.
+Let us see how this works in practice.
+As soon as the first process (the main process/master process) starts, it generates some set of processes as workers.
+Each of them can receive requests on the same socket and wait for incoming clients.
+As soon as an incoming connection appears, one of the processes handling it — receives this connection, processes it from beginning to end, closes the socket and then becomes ready again for the next request.
+Variations are possible — the process can be generated for each incoming connection, or they can all be started in advance, etc. This may affect performance, but it is not so important for us now.

 Examples of such systems:

-FastCGI for those who most often run PHP;
+- FastCGI for those who most often run PHP;

-Phusion Passenger for those who write on Ruby on Rails;
+- Phusion Passenger for those who write on Ruby on Rails;

-There are some problems:
+There are common synchronization problems:

-In the next post we will be talking about cooperative multitasking and its implementations.
+In the next post, we will be talking about cooperative multitasking and its implementations.